mstratis/dotfiles/README.md

 ##Updates

-If you want to add or update your dotfiles, do so in `~/.dotfiles` and then rerun the setup script.
+Each of the managed files are symlinked to a corresponding file in `~/.dotfiles`.
 If you add new files, don't forget to add them to the script.
-This will make sure everything stays synced.

 ##A Matt Hodges project